Vista Mini metal detector review

 Machine supplied by :

-By Gary's detecting
+Review by Gary's detecting

-Deeptech vista metal detectors information and new products
+deeptech vista metal detectors

-"The deep tech Vista Mini is best described as a low cost Relic hunter, I have been told the word "Mini" refers to the price"
+"The deep tech Vista Mini is best described as a low cost Relic hunter", I have been told the word "Mini" refers to the price"

 Information about DeepTech Metal Detectors